konduriakhil/DevOps_Notes_60days_Internship/Running Notes/khaja.md

   * deployments
   * Daemonsets
   * Statefulsets
+# Pod
+* It is also like the name space that isolate the containers
 ## Daemonset
 * Kubelet is nothing but Daemonset
 * Kubeproxy is nothing but Daemonset